Alexandra Juhasz AIDS Activism VHS Collection

 I made this video for a paid gig for Planned Parenthood, Bergen County, NJ, for the feminist Center for Family Life Education.
 Getting paid for the work on this video allowed me to go to Europe for the first time.

-Compilation: A New Tradition; Safer Sex Counseling and Condom Talk
+A New Tradition; Safer Sex Counseling; Condom Talk [compilation]

 Three tapes made for paid gigs for the feminist Center for Family Life Education, a leader in youth education about sexuality.
 Quite recently, the project manager, Hillary Mushkin, a peer at the time of their production, has reentered my orbits, now…